maxcaplan/Cold-Calling/README.md

 ----

 ## Important Notes:
-* Audio files are not currently avaliable throught this repository
+* Audio files are not currently available through this repository
-* All audio files must be within the subfolder ./Audio/
+* All audio files must be within the subfolder `Audio/`